TITLES AND

 "The Crash" (10/05/58):

-The boys are out searching for gold when Lassie finds an injured pilot in a crashed plane.
-She helps free the man and then goes for help while the boys set the man's leg, but falls into a pit before she can reach home.
-Meanwhile, the pilot shoots off a flare that starts a fire.
+Spurred by Uncle Petrie's stories about "the good old days" when a man took care of everything himself, the boys are out searching for gold when Lassie discovers an injured pilot in a crashed plane.
+She helps Timmy and Boomer free the man and then goes for help while the boys set the man's leg, but falls into a pit before she can reach home.
+Meanwhile, the pilot shoots off a flare that starts a fire which the boys frantically try to put out.
 Mr. Matthews: Russell Johnson.
 Boomer: Todd Ferrell.

 "The Rocking Chair" (10/12/58):

-Lassie falls in love with a rocking chair she found in the haymow which is destined for donation to a benefit sale, and when it's sold to cranky Joe Bascomb, she determines to do something to get it back.
-Joe Bascomb: Rusty Lane.
+Lassie falls in love with a rocking chair she found in the haymow, which is destined for donation to a charity sale, and when it's sold to cranky Joe Bascom, she determines to do something to get it back—even if it means stealing it off his porch.
+Joe Bascom: Rusty Lane.
 Sheriff Miller: Robert Foulk.

 "Fish Out of Water" (10/19/58):